Are you looking for a way to hide a WordPress page from Google?

 In the WordPress content editor, simply scroll down to the AIOSEO Settings and click on the ‘Advanced’ tab.

-You will now see an option for Robot Setting and a toggle that says Use Default Settings.
-You need to click on the toggle to switch off the Robot Setting.
+You will now see a ‘Robots Setting’ option and a toggle that says ‘Use Default Settings’.
+You need to click on the toggle to switch off the robots setting.

-To exclude the page from appearing in Google search results, you need to check the box that says No Index.
+To exclude the page from appearing in Google search results, you need to check the box that says ‘No Index’.

 After you select that, you can save or publish your page.
-AIOSEO will add a line of code that tells the search engines like Google to not index this page.
+AIOSEO will add a line of code that tells search engines like Google to not index this page.